 CISC 7992G Thesis Research

 Hours to be arranged; 3 credits

 Research for the master's thesis supervised by a faculty member.
 No more than 6 credits may be counted toward the degree.
 Credit is not earned until the thesis is accepted.

 Prerequisite: CISC 7990G and permission of the chairperson.

 CISC 7994G Thesis Research

-Hours to be arranged; 2 credits Research for the master's thesis supervised by a faculty member.
+Hours to be arranged; 2 credits

+Research for the master's thesis supervised by a faculty member.
 No more than 6 credits may be counted toward the degree.
 Credit is not earned until the thesis is accepted.

 Prerequisite: CIS 7992 and permission of the chairperson.

 The following inactive course(s) will only be offered if there is sufficient demand:

-CISC 7110X Compiler Construction

-CISC 7122X Programming Language Design
+Programming Language Design

-CISC 7210X Graph and Network Algorithms
+Graph and Network Algorithms

-CISC 7228X Quantum Computing
+Quantum Computing

-CISC 7240X Numerical Methods

-CISC 7342X Programming Parallel Processors
+Programming Parallel Processors

-CISC 7352X Performance Evaluation of Computer Systems
+Performance Evaluation of Computer Systems

-CISC 7354X Topics in Systems Simulation
+Topics in Systems Simulation

-CISC 7360X Microprocessors

-CISC 7362X Advanced Microcomputer Applications

-CISC 7400X Foundations of Cognitive Science

-CISC 7414X Expert Systems
+Expert Systems

-CISC 7420X Logic in Computer Science
+Logic in Computer Science

-CISC 7422X Game Theory and Social Choice

-CISC 7430X Natural-Language Processing

-CISC 7442X Robot Vision
+Robot Vision

-CISC 7622X Algorithms for Computer Graphics
+Algorithms for Computer Graphics

-CISC 7630X Multimedia Computer Systems
+Multimedia Computer Systems

+Compiler Construction

+Numerical Methods

+Microprocessors

+Advanced Microcomputer Applications

+Foundations of Cognitive Science

+Game Theory and Social Choice

+Natural-Language Processing

-CISC 7640X Multimedia Presentations
+Multimedia Presentations

-CISC 7642G Advanced Digital Art
+Advanced Digital Art

-CISC 7942X Seminar in Computer Science II
+Seminar in Computer Science II

-CISC 7950X Advanced Seminar in Computer Science I
+Advanced Seminar in Computer Science I

-CISC 7952X Advanced Seminar in Computer Science II
+Advanced Seminar in Computer Science II

 Early Childhood Education/Art Education

 Department office: 2309 James Hall

 Phone: 718.951.5205

 Full-time Faculty

 Professor: Bedford

-Associate Professors: DeBey, Ferholt, Jiesamfoek, Lauterbach, Li, Louis, Shannon, Song
+Associate Professors: DeBey, Ferholt, Jiesamfoek, Lauterbach, Li, Louis, McFadden, Shannon, Song

-Assistant Professors: McFadden, Pace Miles
+Assistant Professor: Pace Miles

 M.A. degree program in education: art teacher (all grades) HEGIS code 0831; SED program code 26751

 Program Description

 The art education program at Brooklyn College is committed to preparing quality art teachers (PK-12) who are skilled makers of art, insightful observers of contemporary developments in the arts, and articulate advocates for art education in public and independent schools.
 For students who hold a bachelor's degree from an accredited institution in either art or art education, we offer two paths to a master of arts degrees in art education.
 For students who already hold a master's degree in art or related discipline, we offer an Advanced Certificate in teaching art (See Brooklyn College Bulletin).
 The curriculum consists of education courses, field experiences, and arts courses that are scheduled to accommodate students who have family and/or professional responsibilities.
 Most students complete the program in two years, however individuals are free to set their own pace for progressing through the program.

 The courses required by the program in art education vary depending on the entry qualifications of students.
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
 All students should consult with the program coordinator of art education for current degree requirements.

 Matriculation requirements: